AlifImtiaj/AlifImtiaj/README.md

 ## Future Goals
 - Learn about computer
-- Learn about network
+- Learn about networking
-- Maybe computer vision
+- Strong desire to learn about physics.
+But I've way too many things on my wishlist

 ---